Adobe ColdFusion: Adobe ColdFusion 11

 ColdFusion 11 also removed many features previously identified simply as "deprecated" or no longer supported in earlier releases.
 For example, the CFLOG tag long offered date and time attributes which were deprecated (and redundant, as the date and time is always logged).
 As of CF11, their use would not cause the CFLOG tag to fail.

 Adobe ColdFusion (2016 Release)

-Adobe ColdFusion (2016 release), Codenamed: Raijin (and also known generically as ColdFusion 2016) was released on February 16, 2016.
+Adobe ColdFusion (2016 release), known generically as ColdFusion 2016 was released on February 16, 2016.
+During development, it was codenamed Raijin.

 New or improved features available in all editions (Standard, Enterprise, and Developer) include: